LostInBrittany/polymer-beers/step-06/README.md

 ## `iron-ajax` element

-We will use the `iron-ajax` to  to make an HTTP request to your web server to fetch the data in the `app/beers/beers.json` file.
+We will use the `iron-ajax` to make an HTTP request to your web server to fetch the data in the `app/beers/beers.json` file.

 `iron-ajax` is one of the elements in the [Polymer iron elements](https://elements.polymer-project.org/browse?package=iron-elements) collection, a set of visual and non-visual utility elements.
 They include elements for working with layout, user input, selection, and scaffolding apps.